 Carlos is one of the members of the United Nations awarded with one of the portion of the 2001 Nobel Peace Prize.
 In 2006 was featured by Point Blank Newspaper as “People Making a Difference” creating a better Central Iowa.
 And in 2010, he was awarded with the Community Leadership Award from the State of Iowa.

 Lori Bosley is an Iowa native and serves as the Secretary for the Immigrant Entrepreneurial Summit.

 Lori is a graduate of UNI.
-She is co-owner of Mojos on 86th, a restaurant in Johnston, and is the General Manager of North Grand Mall in Ames, Iowa.
+She is the General Manager of North Grand Mall in Ames, Iowa.
 She holds a commercial real estate license.